 Passionate and dedicated to giving back to their community

-- I am male, can I participate in your STEM cell outreach program?
+- I am male, can I participate in your STEM chapter outreach program?

-Yes, you can participate in the outreach program but you cannot lead the Cell.
-Our Cell leaders are 100% young African University female students.
+Yes, you can participate in the outreach program but you cannot lead the Chapter.
+Our Chapter leaders are 100% young African University female students.

-- Who is responsible for funding the cell?
+- Who is responsible for funding the chapter?

 WAAW will provide funds to cover transportation to schools and teaching materials.